-- you or your partner are responsible for a child or young person, or - you have a disability which puts you at a disadvantage in getting a job and you satisfy either the 'qualifying benefit' test or the special 'fast-track' rules to qualify for a disability element
+- you or your partner are responsible for a child or young person, or - you have a disability which puts you at a disadvantage in getting a job and you satisfy either the 'qualifying benefit' test or the special 'fast-track' rules to qualify for a disability element.

-See pages 12-15. then you must work at least 16 hours a week.
+See pages 11 - 13 then you must work at least 16 hours a week.

 If you are part of a couple with children, you are eligible for the 30 hour element if you jointly work at least 30 hours a week, provided one of you works at least 16 hours.
-Childless couples cannot add their hours together to qualify for the 30 hour element.
+Couples without children cannot add their hours together to qualify for the 30 hour element.

-If you or your partner are aged 50 or over and are returning to work on or after 6 April 2003 after claiming one or more of the qualifying out-of-work benefits listed below for at least the previous six months, you must work at least 16 hours a week.
+If you or your partner are aged 50 or over and are returning to work after claiming one or more of the qualifying out-of-work benefits listed below for at least the previous six months, you must work at least 16 hours a week.